Simultaneous Inference for Empirical Best Predictors with a Poverty Study in Small Areas: Best Prediction For Generalized Linear Mixed Models

-In case of area-level models $n_d=1$, and \eqref{eq:cont_int} simplifies accordingly.
-For a concise presentation, we assume that there is a single random effect for each area and consequently the integral in \eqref{eq:cont_int} is one-dimensional.
-The extensions to multidimensional random effects follow immediately with some changes of notations and more complicated computation.

-Finding an analytical solution to \eqref{eq:cont_int} might be difficult due to the integral if it cannot be further simplified.
-In such case one evaluates the integral using numerical methods such as Laplace approximation (LA) \citep{de1981asymptotic}, Gaussian quadrature (GQ) \citep{naylor1982applications} or adaptive GQ (AGQ) \citep{pinheiro1995approximations}.
-An alternative is the quasi-likelihood (see, e.g., \cite{stiratelli1984random} or \cite{breslow1993approximate}) which suffers from a non-decreasing bias \citep{tuerlinckx2006statistical}.
-Another alternative is the method of moments estimation of \cite{jiang1998consistent}.
+where $\bm{\theta}$ can be derived from $ \mathcal{L}(\bm{\theta}) \coloneqq \prod_{d=1}^{D} \mathcal{L}_d(\bm{\theta})=\prod_{d=1}^{D} \int \prod_{j=1}^{n_d}g_{dj}(y_{dj}|u_d,\bm{\theta})h(u_d)\mathrm{d}u_d $ .
+In case of area-level models, $n_d=1$, and \eqref{eq:cont_int} simplifies accordingly.
+For a concise presentation, we assume that there is a single random effect for each area such that the integral in \eqref{eq:cont_int} is one-dimensional.
+Extensions to multidimensional random effects follow immediately with some changes of notations and more complicated computation.
+Finding an analytical solution to \eqref{eq:cont_int} is difficult unless the integral can be simplified.
+Often one evaluates the integral numerically by Laplace approximation (LA) \citep{de1981asymptotic}, Gaussian quadrature (GQ) \citep{naylor1982applications} or adaptive GQ (AGQ) \citep{pinheiro1995approximations}.
+In what follows, we proceed with AGQ as it is a higher order version of LA, i.e., it gives smaller approximation errors \citep{bianconcini2014asymptotic}.
+An alternative is the quasi-likelihood \citep{breslow1993approximate} which suffers from a non-decreasing bias \citep{tuerlinckx2006statistical}, and the method of moments \citep{jiang1998consistent}.
+In addition, researchers considerably advanced in developing methods to compute maximum likelihood (ML) estimators under GLMM. \cite{jiang2007linear}, Section 4.1, proposes an expectation-maximization algorithm, whereas \cite{lele2010} develop a so-called data cloning subsequently implemented by \cite{torabi2012likelihood}.